 Referring a new patient?
 Download this bilingual guide to SJB registration.

 Know a physician who is interested in volunteering?
-Email Natalie at firstname.lastname@example.org.
+Email Megan at Megan.firstname.lastname@example.org.

 Interested in volunteering at SJB?
 Read about what you can expect as an SJB physician.

-Please email Natalie Cain at email@example.com with all physician volunteering questions.
+Please email Megan Nocita at Megan.email@example.com with all physician volunteering questions.

-We provide services in psychiatry, neurology, cardiology, GI, urology, pulmonology, rheumatology, and internal medicine
+Our specialty nights are psychiatry, neurology, cardiology, gastroenterology, pulmonology, rheumatology, urology, and internal medicine.

 Integration of patient care and peer teaching is at the heart of the student-run DOCS San Juan Bosco clinic.
 We are committed to promoting the health and well-being of our patients by delivering quality specialty and primary care to underserved communities.
 At SJB, students benefit from a team-based approach to patient-centered care in a supportive learning environment led by volunteer physicians.
 We, as medical students at the Miller School of Medicine, view this service to our patients as an opportunity to develop the knowledge, skills, and attitudes necessary to become compassionate physician-healers and patient advocates.